temporalio/proposals/server/update-workflow-interface/update-workflow-interface.md

 UpdateRequests can be invalid given the state of the receiving workflow.
 In such cases the UpdateResponse will contain an error indication and payload.
-Invalid updates _must not_ be recorded in workflow history to prevent a malicious issuer from causing a denial of service on the workflow by issuing repeated invalid UpdateRequests.
+Invalid updates _must not_ be recorded in workflow history to prevent a byzantine client from causing a denial of service on the workflow by issuing repeated invalid UpdateRequests.